 5. Barbican Centre

-Still an underrated building in London – possibly because of the difficulty finding an entrance door – and full of peaceful places to enjoy including the high walkways, the music library and the indoor tropical conservatory.
+Still an underrated building in London – possibly because of the difficulty finding an entrance door – Barbican Centre is full of peaceful places to enjoy including the high walkways, the music library and the indoor tropical conservatory.
 Try the lakeside terrace in the early morning for some stark concrete loveliness, traffic-free and with few other people to disturb your still moment.

 6. Hampstead Heath

 An obvious choice, but well deserving of a place on this list.
 Kenwood House is beautiful, Parliament Hill delightful and the ponds, in summer, a treat.
-But the real hidden gem of this heath is on the north-west side, the extension, which was originally farmland, later tacked on to the main heath.
+But the real hidden gem of Hampstead Heath is on the north-west side, the extension, which was originally farmland, later tacked on to the main heath.
 Think hedgerows and open spaces, ancient trees and ponds.
 It’s eerily silent, too.

 7. Thames Path, Pimlico